Ongoing benefit changes

 The introduction of these new benefits have been delayed indefinitely during the Coronavirus outbreak.

-However, there will be a change to the DLA rules in Scotland from September 2020.
-Rather than DLA stopping at 16, young people in Scotland who are born on or after 1 September 2020 will be able to continue receiving DLA until their 18th birthday.
+However, there has been a change to the DLA rules in Scotland from September 2020.
+Rather than DLA stopping at 16, young people in Scotland who are born on or after 1 September 2020 are now able to continue receiving DLA until their 18th birthday.

 - Contact our free helpline.